 The user info ID parameter carries a user info ID as specified in 3GPP TS 23.304 [2].
 The value of the user info ID parameter is a 48-bit long bit string.
-The format of the user info ID parameter is out of scope of this specification.
+The contents of the user info ID parameter is out of scope of this specification.

 NOTE: Depending on operation, user info ID is indicated as the announcer info parameter, the discoverer info parameter or the discoveree info parameter.

+The formats of the IEs of the type User info ID are not restricted to a singe format.

+- Mandatory IE shall be encoded as a type 3 IE in V format to accommodate 48-bit long bit string.

+- Optional IE shall be encoded as type 3 IE in TV format (7 octets long).